UPDATED FOR 2016

 Routes 35 and 121, Cross River

 Stop by the sugarhouse anytime for an informal chat with the museum staff as they turn sap into syrup.
+Northeast North American history comes alive with demonstations of this amazing product.
 FREE.

 Celebrating the end of another sugaring season.
 Learn how sap becomes syrup, taste foods made with maple syrup, and tap your feet to fiddle music.
 FREE ($2 donation suggested).